 The symptoms that often call for treatment of medial epicondylitis vary between individuals.
 The treatment depends on the cause and length of time you’ve been doing the repetitive movement.
 Medial epicondylitis symptoms often include:

-Different activities contribute to or worsen the pain of golf elbow.
+Different activities contribute to or worsen the pain of the golf elbow.
 If you’re experiencing pain, it may arise from repeated motions involving jobs, hobbies, sports and even mundane activities like eating.
-Commonly, your NYC doctor sees instances of the condition that result from:
+Commonly, your doctor sees instances of the condition that result from:

 Many cases of golf elbow resolve on their own.